wawelgreg/maze-generator/README.md

 ## Background

-This maze generator utilizes an iterative version of the recursive backtracker algorithmm, which is a randomized version of the depth-first search algorithm.
+This maze generator utilizes an iterative version of the recursive backtracker algorithm, which is a randomized version of the depth-first search algorithm.
-The program will crash due to a set limit on depth of recursion allowed, therefore, the *maze_generation()* function had to be implemented with a stack.
+Originally deveoloped with recursion, the program would reach max depth of recursion, therefore, the *maze_generation()* function had to be implemented with a stack.

-The steps of the *maze_generation()8 function are as follows:
+The steps of the *maze_generation()* function are as follows:
 - Start at the initial cell (designated by R_START, C_START)
 - Push these coordinates to the stack
   - While length of stack is not empty